Key Statistics for Colorectal Cancer

-Colorectal cancer is the third leading cause of cancer-related deaths in the United States when men and women are considered separately, and the second leading cause when both sexes are combined.
-It is expected to cause about 49,190 deaths during 2016.
+Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men.
+It is expected to cause about 50,260 deaths during 2016.

 The death rate (the number of deaths per 100,000 people per year) from colorectal cancer has been dropping in both men and women for several decades.
 There are a number of likely reasons for this.
 One is that colorectal polyps are now being found more often by screening and removed before they can develop into cancers or are being found earlier when the disease is easier to treat.
 In addition, treatment for colorectal cancer has improved over the last few decades.
 As a result, there are now more than 1 million survivors of colorectal cancer in the United States.

 Statistics related to survival among people with colorectal cancer are discussed in What are the survival rates for colorectal cancer, by stage?

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.